Huni0128/record_video/README.md

 `.npy` files and any cropped image sequences.
 A `crop_info.json` file contains the summary of each operation.

+Use the **Verify output** sub-tab inside **Crop Frames** to confirm the number of saved `frame_*.npy` depth slices matches the exported color or depth-color images.
+The preview slider lets you inspect pairs of frames to visually confirm alignment.

 ## Quick matplotlib preview

 ```bash